 Hungarian Specialties

-Langos – A Hungarian speciality, langos is a deep-fried flat dough, usually topped with garlic, sour cream and grated cheese.
+- Langos – A Hungarian speciality, langos is a deep-fried flat dough, usually topped with garlic, sour cream and grated cheese.
 One of the best is from Karavan on Kazinczy utca in the Jewish Quarter.

-Chicken schnitzel – It’s not just the Viennese that love a schnitzel; the Hungarians have their own delicious version, which is a good option at the markets as you can easily eat it in sandwich form.
+- Chicken schnitzel – It’s not just the Viennese who love a schnitzel; the Hungarians have their own delicious version, which is a good option at the markets as you can easily eat it in sandwich form.
 If you can’t find it at the markets, one of the best, cheapest and freshest versions can be found at Belvárosi.

-Pancakes – Sweet and savoury pancakes are a great snack in the festive atmosphere.
+- Pancakes – Sweet and savoury pancakes are a great snack in the festive atmosphere.
 This is a cheap street food that is commonly available.

-Dobos torta – This famous Hungarian cake layered with chocolate buttercream and topped with a thin layer of caramel.
+- Dobos torta – This famous Hungarian cake layered with chocolate buttercream and topped with a thin layer of caramel.
 There are many Hungarian cake shops around Budapest, but Cafe Gerbeaud in Varosmarty Square is one of the most famous and fanciest places to try it.
 You can order a takeaway or eat inside the beautiful, historic cafe.
 Alternatively, if you’re on a budget, you can get a more affordable slice at Jégbüfé at Kígyó utca 4-6 in the 5th district.

-Palinka – Every country has their own version of brandy; in Hungary, it is known as palinka.
+- Palinka – Every country has their own version of brandy; in Hungary, it is known as palinka.
 It comes in various fruit flavours, and you can get shots from food trucks and bars.
-Of course, it’s very strong, so that it won’t be to everyone’s liking, but you might find a flavour you like.
+Of course, it’s very strong, so it won’t be to everyone’s liking, but you might find a flavour you like.

 Unique Traditions